jimbon25/WIFI-TOOLKIT/README.md

 ## Credits

 This project integrates and utilizes the core functionality of [Evil Limiter](https://github.com/bitbrute/evillimiter), a powerful tool for monitoring, analyzing, and limiting bandwidth of devices on a local network.
 We extend our gratitude to the original author, bitbrute, for their excellent work.

+We also integrate and utilize the [Seeker](https://github.com/thewhiteh4t/seeker) tool for geolocation attacks.
+Our thanks go to thewhiteh4t for creating this effective tool.

 ## License
 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).